SupportPartners/microsoft-vdi/README.md

 * Ensure you make a note of the **Username** and the **API key** when presented.
 You will require this later.

 Example string:
-{"keyId":"5f1021ef7240ed006725918b",**"username":"**_*5f1021ef7240ed006725918b*_**"**,**"apiKey":**_*"eyJhbGciOiJIUzUxMiIsInR5cCI6IkpXVCJ9.eyJvaWQiOiI1ZjBjYTcwY2M4NmI1YzAwMTJkYWVjYmQiLCJvd25lck9pJYR6IjE5Zjk5M2NjLTdlYTctNDJkNS1iYTc1LTA5OTY0MWJmYjg3OCIsImp0aSI6Ijk1ZDJmMDhlLWI2YTktNGZiNC05Y2Q5LWZiM2JkZDU5YTYxOSIsImlhdCI6MTU5NDg5Mjc4NSwiZXhwIjoxNjg5NTAwNzg1fQ.1X62a0wha-yq0xeWzkxO3GkLSDa2TRdioWYL1dHMIDNC15dmspIZP7vfFdaq8PmAJnefS_kT6SULPM0—QwPpA*_**"**,"keyName":"TestDeploy"}
+{"keyId":"5f1021ef7240ed006725918b","username":"**5f1021ef7240ed006725918b**","apiKey":"**eyJhbGciOiJIUzUxMiIsInR5cCI6IkpXVCJ9.eyJvaWQiOiI1ZjBjYTcwY2M4NmI1YzAwMTJkYWVjYmQiLCJvd25lck9pJYR6IjE5Zjk5M2NjLTdlYTctNDJkNS1iYTc1LTA5OTY0MWJmYjg3OCIsImp0aSI6Ijk1ZDJmMDhlLWI2YTktNGZiNC05Y2Q5LWZiM2JkZDU5YTYxOSIsImlhdCI6MTU5NDg5Mjc4NSwiZXhwIjoxNjg5NTAwNzg1fQ.1X62a0wha-yq0xeWzkxO3GkLSDa2TRdioWYL1dHMIDNC15dmspIZP7vfFdaq8PmAJnefS_kT6SULPM0—QwPpA**","keyName":"TestDeploy"}

-From the API String copied out of the CAM portal you need to only use the sections highlighted in blue above
+From the API String copied out of the CAM portal you need to only use the sections highlighted in **bold** above

 **Example of how to format information for use within the Deploy script:**